Chris Petit

 Chris Petit (born 17 June 1949) is an English novelist and filmmaker.
 During the 1970s he was Film Editor for Time Out and wrote in Melody Maker.
 His first film was the cult British road movie Radio On, while his 1982 film An Unsuitable Job for a Woman was entered into the 32nd Berlin International Film Festival.
 His films often have a strong element of psychogeography, and he has worked frequently with the writer Iain Sinclair.
-He has also written a number of crime novels, including Robinson (1993).
+He has also written a number of novels, including Robinson (1993).

 Fiction

 Robinson

 Robinson (1993) is a novel about a man initially working in London's Soho in a job vaguely connected with the film industry, who meets the enigmatic title character and becomes involved in alcoholic excess and pornographic film production.
 It was Petit's first novel coming from his earlier career as a filmmaker.
 Nicholas Lezard compares it to JG Ballard and Patrick Hamilton.
 Merlin Coverley notes that the character Cookie indicates a debt to London low-life writer Robin Cook (aka Derek Raymond).
 There is some confusion over the lead character's name, which appears to relate to a mysterious figure in Céline's Journey to the End of the Night, inspired by Robinson Crusoe; it was released around the same time as the first film of Patrick Keiller's Robinson trilogy, which Keiller claimed took the name from Kafka's Amerika but others, such as Iain Sinclair, have related to Céline and indirectly to Petit.

-Initial reviews were muted: reviewing it in 1993 Lezard felt it would work better as a film than a novel.
+Initial reviews were muted: reviewing it in 1993, Lezard felt it would work better as a film than a novel.
 Publishers Weekly called it "mostly a mood piece" and "nothing more than atmospherics".
-More recently its reputation has improved: The Quietus called it a "classic".
+More recently, its reputation has improved: The Quietus called it a "classic".